What is 'Antifa'? Meet the fascist-fighting coalition dubbed the 'Alt-Left' by president

 Are they violent?

 Antifa protesters often use a tactic called "black bloc," a style of protesting popularized by anti-government demonstrators in Europe.
-They typically wear all black clothing and hide their faces, in an effort to avoid being identified by police, to avoid being pepper sprayed and also cast an intimidating presence.
+They typically wear all black clothing and hide their faces to avoid being identified by police, to avoid being pepper sprayed and also to cast an intimidating presence.

 In both the U.S. and Europe, the "black bloc" tactics generally include rioting, vandalism and protesting without a permit.